cbrody/annatam/wp-content/plugins/wp-ultimate-post-grid/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==
+= 3.4.0 =
+New Template Editor for the free plugin

 = 3.3.0 =
 Better browser and theme compatibility and a brand new filter feature